 Day 7- (Monday) Tag office was too busy that day.
 Couldn’t get tags.

 Day 8- (Tuesday) Tag office ran out of plates.
 They won’t have more in until Thursday.

 • Our water bill was not proof because our area gets private water, not from the government.

 • Our electric bill isn’t proof because it doesn’t have our name on it.
-It has our landlords’.
+It has our landlords’ name on it.

 • Our lease isn’t proof because it does not come from a government office.